jgtoves/Isitnearme/README.md

 # Isitnearme
-Detects people around using Bluetooth, Wifi, and signal summation.
+Finds direction of people based on probe request RSSI blockage to create wifi radar.
+Has compass and web interface.

-# Dependencies: pybluez, scapy
+# Dependencies: